-Revenue Recognition - Multiple-Deliverable Revenue Arrangements.
+Revenue Recognition-Multiple-Deliverable Revenue Arrangements.
 In October 2009, the FASB issued authoritative guidance which addresses the accounting for multiple-deliverable arrangements to enable vendors to account for products or services (deliverables) separately rather than as a combined unit.
 This guidance establishes a selling price hierarchy for determining the selling price of a deliverable.
 This guidance also eliminates the residual method of allocation and requires that arrangement consideration be allocated at the inception of the arrangement to all deliverables using the relative selling price method.
 Furthermore, this guidance significantly expands required disclosures related to a vendor's multiple-deliverable revenue arrangements.
-This authoritative guidance is effective for fiscal years beginning on or after June 15, 2010.
-The Company does not expect the adoption of this guidance to have a material effect on its Financial Statements.
+This authoritative guidance was effective for fiscal years beginning on or after June 15, 2010.
+The adoption of this guidance during the three months ended March 31, 2011, did not have an impact on the Company's Financial Statements.